Families looking to make a move to a new state will likely appreciate that North Carolina has not one but two of the best cities for families.

 Whether you’re commuting to bustling downtown Raleigh or spending a weekend relaxing in the Outer Banks, getting around North Carolina costs money.

 How much money you expect to spend can vary based on what your household looks like.
-Here are a few examples of average transportation costs for different family structures from MIT’s Living Wage Calculator .
+Here are a few examples of average transportation costs for different family structures from MIT’s Living Wage Calculator , based on data for the first quarter of 2023.

 Average Annual Transportation Cost